Mind the Gap? College Students’ Experience of University

-As colleges and universities seek greater alignment in a tertiary sector landscape, focusing on the transition between college and university is essential.
+As colleges and universities seek greater alignment in a tertiary sector landscape, focusing on the transition between college and university continues to be essential.